 If you want to make Mandalas or snowflakes, this tool is for you.
 Each section mirrors its neighbors perfectly.
 It’s like making a kaleidoscope.

-How to Use Rotational Symmetry Setting
+How to Use Rotational Symmetry Mode in Procreate

 Back in Drawing Guides and under the Options > Guide Options, you will see the Rotational Symmetry toggle button.
 Switch it to ON.